JudewinVJ/webapp/README.md

 ## How to ensure backend is highly available ?
    PGPool is an internal loadbalancer for our frontend to connect with the database.
-   ### How to ensure PGpool's reliability ?
+   ### How to ensure PGpool's availability ?
    Create multiple replicas of PGpool and ensure using PDB that atleast 1 instance is available at any point in time.
    ### How to ensure automatic fail over ?
    If the primary pod fails, the pgpool detects that using health check and fails it over to the next in order.
    ### Load Balancing id disabled in PGPool - so write operation isn't penalized
-   ### Replication turned on to return identical results from primary and secondary at any time.
+  ## Scope to Improve
-Set Affinity to different AZ for each pod
+  Also by default Auto Failover (Fault tolerance isnt enabled in pgpool.conf), we can set that up editing pgpool.conf Set Affinity to different AZ for each pod
   Also Postgresql allows various slaves from various regions to join (for DR purposes).